dhis2/training-docs/content/android/tg_programrules.md

 ## Part 0 : Program Rule review

-(Here a brief explanation of what program rules are, an analogy can be used)

-(Explain how PR can be used to improve the quality of the data or to help data collectors while doing their job, etc)

-List a couple of examples

-Explain that we will break the explanation into two steps, first creating a program rule in the server and then seeing how the Android application uses this program rule to improve the data collection.
+Program rules gives functionality to configure dynamic behavior in the programs in DHIS2 that are implemented on the paper forms through skip logic, warnings and patterns as well as auto filling some fields.

 ## Part 1: Program Rules on Android

 ## Part 2: Program Rule Configuration in Maintenance

-1. Connect to the server with the Administrator account and go to Maintenance > Program
+1. Connect to the DHIS2 web instnace with the Administrator account and go to Maintenance > Program
 2. Explain the left menu and how this session focuses on
     1. Program rule
     2. Program rule variables